How to buy an investment property as a first-time home buyer in Canada

 Related: Mortgage amortization: Should you go long or short?

-Working with a local real estate agent and exploring detailed neighbourhood data on a property listing are just a few resources that can help you assess local property values.
+Working with a local real estate agent and reviewing detailed neighbourhood data on property listings are still essential steps to assess local property values and demand.

 Strategizing your investment: long-term buys or short-term flips